Freddsle/fedRBE/docs/reproduce.md

 ## Running the analysis

 This section guides you through running both federated and centralized batch effect corrections and comparing their results.
+Any step can be skipped as each steps outputs are already committed in the repository.

 Recommended order:

-1. Set up dependencies and fetch LFS data.
+1. Set up dependencies and fetch LFS data, see [Prerequisites and setup](#prerequisites-and-setup).
 2. Ensure the per-dataset `before/` inputs exist.
 When regenerating inputs from raw or source data, run the dataset-specific preparation notebooks listed in [2.
 Obtaining centrally corrected data](#2-obtaining-centrally-corrected-data) before launching the federated correction script.
-3. Run the federated correction script, or use the corrected outputs already committed in `evaluation_data/*/after/`.
+3. Run the federated correction script, or use the corrected outputs already committed in `evaluation_data/*/after/`, see [1.
+Obtaining federated corrected data](#1-obtaining-federated-corrected-data).
-4. Run or reuse the central correction notebooks.
+4. Run or reuse the central correction notebooks, see [2.
+Obtaining centrally corrected data](#2-obtaining-centrally-corrected-data).
 5. Compare federated vs central corrections, then run the figure/table, classification, and clustering analyses.

 ### 1. Obtaining federated corrected data